centavosx/lfi-backend/README.md

 - Open http://localhost:3002/document
 - Go to POST /user/super, and click try it out
 - Fill out the necessary field and click execute.

-## Support

-Nest is an MIT-licensed open source project.
-It can grow thanks to the sponsors and support by the amazing backers.
-If you'd like to join them, please [read more here](https://docs.nestjs.com/support).